Introduction – Aquafaba Desserts

 1. Vegan Lemon Meringue Pie: This classic dessert gets a vegan makeover by replacing egg whites with aquafaba in the meringue topping.

 2. Aquafaba Chocolate Mousse: A rich and creamy dessert that uses aquafaba to achieve the fluffy texture typically provided by whipped cream.
+Use eco-friendly slave-free chocolate to make your dessert even more ethical.

 3. Vegan Macarons: Traditional French macarons can be made vegan by using aquafaba instead of egg whites.
 You can experiment with a variety of flavors like raspberry, lemon, or chocolate.